 Once you've established yourself as a runner, turn your focus to time.
 You're not going to start out as a champion racer, but setting realistic goals and training to meet them will get you going in the right direction.
 A good place to start is a 10-minute mile.
 Hitting that mark requires a good measure of fitness but can be accomplished by most after the proper training.

-Foot pain can also slow you down, so focus on the proper foot strike.
+Foot pain can also slow you down, so focus on the proper foot strike, says ACE Fitness.
 Keep your feet low to the ground, staying light.
 Make sure your running stride rolls from your heel through balls of your feet.
 Maintaining proper form will help you run more efficiently and will leave you less susceptible to injuries.
 Ten-minute miles can't be run if you're hurt on the couch.

 Aim to hit the quarter-mile mark in two minutes.
 If you are under that time, relax a bit.
 Otherwise shoot to be less than 4:30 at the half mile.
 Maintain the pace as closely as possible, with the goal of being under 7:30 with a quarter mile to go.
 By this point, you should be able to feel the correct pace.
 Finish strong, running all the way through the line without slowing up.
 Record your time.

 Once you can run a 10-minute mile, it's important to continue to challenge yourself for improved fitness and results.
 The great cardiovascular benefits of running are intensified when you push yourself for a new personal record.
 To do this, adjust your goal and training schedule, either with increased distance or reduced time in mind.

 Before you begin running for improved times, make sure you're doing so safely.
 Consult your doctor before beginning or dramatically increasing any training regimen.
 Also, pain due to overtraining can put the brakes on progress before you even get started, the American Council on Exercise notes.
-Always get adequate rest -- at least two days per week -- to avoid injury.
+Always get adequate rest — at least two days per week — to avoid injury.